Find Affordable College Courses

 Full Computer Science at Boston College Report

 With a ranking of #7, Worcester Polytechnic Institute did quite well on this year’s best schools for computer science students working on their bachelor’s degree.
-WPI is a moderately-sized private not-for-profit school located in the city of Worcester.
+WPI is a medium-sized private not-for-profit school located in the city of Worcester.

 This translates to an average monthly loan payment of $515, based on a 10-year repayment plan.